dextr-cloud/dextr-docs/docs/_pages/home.md

 To post an announcement, you need to fill out the Title, select at least one queue, write the body message and choose a delivery method:
 - Screen pop delivers the announcement with an incoming dialogue.
-- Marquee scroller displays the announcement in a new row just below Dextr header.
+- Marquee scroller displays the announcement in a new row just below ConnectPath header.
 - Active calls displays the announcement when you're on an active call, in ***Contact Details***.

 [![Announcements 2](/assets/images/Home/enhanced-announcements.jpg)](/assets/images/Home/enhanced-announcements.jpg)